jckuri/Heroku_FastAPI/README.md

 ```

 What does it mean?
-It means that you are calling the service `predict_salary` twice by passing
+It means that you are calling the GET `/` and the result is a greeting: `"Hello world"`
+You are also calling the POST `/predict_salary` twice by passing
 2 registers of the dataset:

 ```